phpspec/prophecy/README.md

 [![Build Status](https://travis-ci.org/phpspec/prophecy.png?branch=master)](https://travis-ci.org/phpspec/prophecy)

 Prophecy is a highly opinionated yet very powerful and flexible PHP object mocking framework.
-Though initially it was created to fullfil phpspec2 needs, it is flexible enough to be used inside any testing framework out there with minimal effort.
+Though initially it was created to fulfil phpspec2 needs, it is flexible enough to be used inside any testing framework out there with minimal effort.

-## Simple example
+## A simple example

 ```php
 <?php